CodeCargo logo

 Plugin Mappings

-Map Jenkins plugins to equivalent GitHub Actions:
+Map source plugins or tasks to equivalent GitHub Actions:

-• Custom mappings - Define your own mappings for organization-specific plugins
+• Custom mappings - Define your own mappings for organization-specific plugins or tasks

 Credential Mappings

-Map Jenkins credentials to GitHub Secrets:
+Map source credentials to GitHub Secrets:

 • Scope mapping - Choose repository-level or organization-level secrets